Coping with Grief and Loss

 - Security: Try to reduce or find help for financial and other stresses in your life.
 Allow yourself to be close and open up to those you trust.
 Developing or getting back into a routine helps.
 Focus on doing things at your own pace.

 - Permission to Backslide: Sometimes after a period of feeling better, you find yourself back in the old feelings of extreme sadness, despair, or anger.
 This is the nature of grief -- one moment you're up, and next, you're down.
-Sometimes when you backslide, you are simply remembering, re-experiencing the trauma or enormity of your loss which starts to flood back and overwhelm you.
+Sometimes when you backslide, you are simply remembering or re-experiencing the trauma or enormity of your loss which starts to flood back and overwhelm you.

 - Hope: You may find hope and comfort from those who have experienced a similar loss.
 Knowing what helped them, and realizing that over time they have recovered, may give you the hope and strength to envision that you, too, will eventually heal from your grief.

 - Small Pleasures: Do not underestimate the healing power of small pleasures.
-Sunsets, massage, a walk near the ocean, a favorite food -- all are small steps toward giving to yourself and regaining your pleasure in life itself.
+Sunsets, a massage, a walk near the ocean, a favorite food -- all are small steps toward giving to yourself and regaining your pleasure in life itself.

 - Be Aware of Drug and Alcohol Use: The use of drugs, alcohol, and even prescription medications may prolong and delay the necessary process of grieving.
 You cannot prevent or cure grief.
 The only way out is through the grief process.